PaulShand/Cube-Computer/README.md

 # Cube-Computer

 ## Overview
-Cube-Computer is an innovative project featuring a computer system designed using Logisim, a tool for visualizing and simulating digital logic circuits.
+Cube-Computer is a project featuring a computer system designed using Logisim, a tool for visualizing and simulating digital logic circuits.
 This project introduces a custom-built computer that interprets its own language specifically crafted to manipulate a cube displayed on a 2D screen.

 ## Features
 - **Custom Language and Processor**: Utilizes a unique set of instructions embedded within a binary file to control cube operations.